Logo

 Frequently asked questions

-What is involved in charity CRM requirements gathering?
+What is involved in requirements gathering?

 How do you run a nonprofit CRM requirements process?

-A nonprofit CRM requirements process involves facilitated workshops to capture and prioritise needs across business areas, followed by structured documentation and stakeholder sign-off.
+A nonprofit requirements process involves facilitated workshops to capture and prioritise needs across business areas, followed by structured documentation and stakeholder sign-off.
 The process must include end users alongside leadership, and should produce documentation ready to use directly in a tender or RFP.
 The output clearly distinguishes between essential requirements and desirable features.

 What are membership management software requirements?

 Membership management software requirements typically cover membership record management and renewals, subscription billing and payment processing, event registration and CPD tracking, communications and member portal functionality, and integration with finance systems.
-Unlike CRM requirements for donor-focused organisations, membership management software requirements are primarily membership-first — focused on subscription lifecycles, automated renewals and member engagement.
+Unlike CRM requirements for donor-focused organisations, membership management software requirements are primarily membership-first, focused on subscription lifecycles, automated renewals and member engagement.

 Why do charities need a formal requirements process before selecting a system?